apollographql/apollo-link-rest/docs/rest.md

 This is tracked in [Issue #112](https://github.com/apollographql/apollo-link-rest/issues/112)

-<h3 id="options.responseTransformer">Response parsing</h3>
+<h3 id="options.responseTransformer">Response transforming</h3>

-By default, Apollo expects an object at the root for record requests, and an array of objects at the root for a collection request.
+By default, Apollo expects an object at the root for record requests, and an array of objects at the root for collection requests.
 For example, if fetching a user by ID (`/users/1`), the following response is expected.

 ```json
 {